THE WEDDING PHOTO GUIDE

 Here's some ideas of what to have for your details photos:

-rings (engagement and wedding bands), keepsake ring boxes, earrings, necklace, bracelets, watch, suit, socks, tie/bowtie, shoes, veil, hairpieces, perfume, cologne, invitations, printed stationery, gifts, letters, bouquets, loose florals/greenery, boutonnieres, corsages, fabric, ribbon, heirloom pieces, cultural items
+Rings (engagement and wedding bands), keepsake ring boxes, earrings, necklace, bracelets, watch, suit, socks, tie/bowtie, shoes, veil, hairpieces, perfume, cologne, invitations, printed stationery, gifts, letters, bouquets, florals, greenery, fruit, vegetables, menus, stamps, records, musical items, art, color palettes, boutonnieres, corsages, napkins, handkerchiefs, fabric, ribbon, statues, heirloom pieces, cultural items.

 03.